Which one of these people are you:

-If you do not like organization in the conventional sense of the term, this post is probably not for you.
-I know people who have their own way of finding things.
-You ask them where the remote control is, they point at a pair of stockings on the kitchen countertop. the remote is under the stockings.
+Person number one: You ask them where the remote control is, they point at a pair of stockings on the kitchen countertop- the remote is under the stockings.
 What?!
-You ask them for cash to tip pizza guy, they grab a few dollars from beneath the cushions of the couch they are sitting on.
+You ask them for cash to tip the pizza guy, they grab a few dollars from beneath the cushions of the couch they are sitting on.
 If you are one of those people, good for you.
 I love you.
 I have nothing against you.
 We should totally hang out.
 But we cannot, should not, ever, ever, live together.

-Now, if you, like me, would at least like to be organized, would like to stay organized, read on.
+Person number two: They either always know, or wish they always knew, where their keys are, every time they need them.
+They are either organized (in the conventional sense), or try to be organized, and they would like to stay organized.
+I belong to this group.
+If you think you are one of us, read on.
 We will see how, for people like us, every space and step of the practice of organization is tied to each other.
 Then I will show you how I am using a collaboration platform (which you also might be using at work!) to help organize my life.
 But first: Everything starts with the bed.

 Tell me about your bed

 I had this wonderful roommate.
 A really sweet person, smart, with a great sense of humour.
-We got along fine, but I have forgotten most of the memories together.
-It was years ago!
-But up until this day, I still remember how she was both surprised at, and impressed by, my making my bed every morning, even when I was rushing to work or school.
-I did not even have an actual bed back then (again, it was years ago!), but I had a futon- one of those sofas that turn into a bed.
-Turning it back into a sofa every morning meant not only pushing the device back and replacing it closer to the wall.
+We got along well, I loved our time together, even though I have forgotten most of the memories together.
+Hey, it was years ago!
+There is one thing I never forget, though.
+I still remember how she was surprised at, and impressed by, my making my bed every morning, even when I was rushing to work or school.
+I did not even have an actual bed back then (again, it was years ago!), but I had a futon- you know, one of those sofas that turn into a bed.
+Turning it back into a sofa every morning meant not only pushing the furniture back and replacing it closer to the wall.
 It also meant to put the bed cover, the duvet, the pillows and all, back where they belonged.
 They belonged, that is, until the night came and I made the sofa into a bed again.

 See, to me, making the bed was NOT ONLY about the bed itself.
 It was about how I chose to start my day.
 It was like one of the Life Changing Habits you can do every day.
 These acts are easy, make you feel good, and once they become habits, you don’t even have to make a choice of doing them.
 It’s like unconscious mind and your still sleepy body hold hands, and do these things automatically, without bothering your conscious mind which is making other plans for the day.